Identifying the Distribution of Welfare from Discrete Choice: Conceptual framework

-In addition, we also assume that the distribution of the preference types, denoted by $F(\omega)$, is independent of the budget set $(\mathbf{p}, y)$. \begin{assumption} The distribution of unobserved heterogeneity $F(\omega)$ is independent of prices $\mathbf{p}$ and exogenous income $y$: i.e. $F(\omega \mid \mathbf{p}, y) = F(\omega)$. \end{assumption} The exogeneity of budget sets is a strong, but standard, assumption in the literature on nonparametric identification of individual demand and welfare (e.g., see \citealp{hausmanIndividualHeterogeneityAverage2016a}).
+\begin{assumption} The distribution of unobserved heterogeneity $F(\eta)$ is independent of prices $\mathbf{p}$ and exogenous income $y$: i.e., $F(\eta \mid \mathbf{p}, y) = F(\eta)$. \end{assumption} The exogeneity of budget sets is a strong, but standard, assumption in the literature on nonparametric identification of individual demand and welfare (e.g., see \citealp{hausmanIndividualHeterogeneityAverage2016a}).
 Indeed, to the best of our knowledge, there are no theoretical results that allow for general forms of endogeneity in the presence of unrestricted, unobserved heterogeneity.
-Some forms of endogeneity, however, can be mitigated by using a control function approach (see Section~\ref{sec:implement}).